awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/learning-kinesis-module-one-iam.md

 | DeleteItem | Amazon DynamoDB table | For when the consumer performs split/merge operations on Kinesis Data Streams shards\. |
 | PutMetricData | Amazon CloudWatch log | The KCL also uploads metrics to CloudWatch, which are useful for monitoring the application\. |

-For this application, you create a single IAM policy that grants all of the above permissions\.
+For this application, you create a single IAM policy that grants all of the preceding permissions\.
 In practice, you might want to consider creating two policies, one for producers and one for consumers\.
-The policies you set up here are re\-usable in subsequent learning modules in this series\.

 **To create an IAM policy**